Skip to content

 On your device, go to Settings -> WLAN, locate your router's Wi-Fi network name in the list of available networks and enter the password.
 (You can find the default network name and password printed on your router's label.)

-3. Connect the Spitz Plus to the internet
+4. Connect Spitz Plus to the Internet

 Note: The following instructions apply to users configuring the router via the GL.iNet Web Admin Panel.
 If you prefer using the GL.iNet app, download the app and follow the on-screen instructions.